-The project area was assigned by the environmental screening tool as possessing a 'Very High' sensitivity rating due to the proximity of aquatic Critical Biodiversity Areas, a groundwater Strategic Water Source Area and with wetlands in the area.
-The project area overlands an Ecological Support Area.
-No water resources were identified within the project area, nor within the regulation area.
-Due to the absence of water resources within the 500 m regulation area, Water Use Authorisation (GN 509) is likely to be required for the project.
+The project area was assigned by the environmental screening tool as possessing a 'Very High' sensitivity rating as it falls within the aquatic Critical Biodiversity Area, a groundwater Strategic Water Source Area and with wetlands in the area.
+The project area overlaps an aquatic Ecological Support Area.
+No water resources were identified within the project area, however resources are located within the regulation area.
+Due to the presence of water resources within the 500 m regulation area Water Use Authorisation (GN 509) is likely to be required for the project.
 This will be investigated further during the impact phase of the project.